 Centre Fuselage and Wings came from Germany and Italy direct to Warton.

 The engines were delivered from Rolls Royce who had their own consortium exchanging parts.

-The Tornado had very sophisticated equipment on board.
-At that time the Main Computer had less memory than a current day calculator yet it managed to enable high speed flight just above ground level, at night, while carrying any one of many weapons to a target with pin-point accuracy.
+The Tornado had very sophisticated equipment on board enabling low level flight using a terrain following radar. .
+At the time of initial delivery the Main Computer had less memory than a current day calculator yet it managed to enable high speed flight just above ground level, at night, while carrying any one of many weapons to a target with pin-point accuracy.
 Each participating nation had a fair proportion of work with major equipments having parts made in different countries.

 The Tornado programme, its multi-national management, industrial worksharing, coupled with cutting edge technology, could have been one of those famous large project disasters.
 Yet it worked very well.
 Each company and government departments from all over Europe working together without scandal or hostility.

 All of this came together near Preston several hundred times and was delivered to our customer, the RAF, by air with great pride.

 Started in the late 60's as the Anglo-French Variable Geometry aircraft.
 The French dropped out in the late 60's.
 The British, Germans, Italians, Dutch, Belgian and Canadian governments discussed their requirements.
 It became the Panavia Multi-Role Combat Aircraft (MRCA).
 Go-ahead 1969.
 The Dutch, Belgian and Canadians dropped out by early 1970 and the aircraft design stabilised towards the two seater.

 Several versions were built including the basic ground attack version, the UK air defence version, the German Electronic Combat and Recconaisance version.
 The UK have updated their ground attack aircraft to the GR4.

 The organisations that delivered this project were the 3 nation government agency - NAMMA (NATO) MRCA Management Agency based in Munich.